Fever (Aerosmith song)

-"Fever" is a song by American hard rock band Aerosmith.
+"Fever" is a song by American rock band Aerosmith.
 It is from the band's massively successful 1993 album Get a Grip.
 It was written by Steven Tyler and Joe Perry and is the only Tyler/Perry song on Get a Grip written without the aid of "song doctors".
 The song is the fourth track on Get a Grip, running four minutes and 15 seconds.
 The song reached #5 on the Billboard Mainstream Rock Tracks chart and is one of seven tracks from Get a Grip to make a chart appearance on any chart.

 Content

 The song seems to be about having a good time, and how the band members, especially Steven Tyler, have abandoned drugs in favor of sex and other enjoyable things in life, with lyrics such as "the buzz that you be gettin' from the crack don't last, I'd rather be OD'in on the crack of her ass."

 The song features heavy guitar interplay by Joe Perry and Brad Whitford, a fast-paced drum beat and bass rhythm by Joey Kramer and Tom Hamilton, and loud and varied singing and harmonica playing by Tyler.
 The guitar solo is played by Whitford.